 – Tracy A. Menzie, Psy.D., BCBA-D

-Video-conferencing is available for all meetings.
-The link is sent to workgroup members a few days prior to each meeting.
+Workgroup meetings will be held via Zoom unless otherwise noted.
+The Zoom link is sent to workgroup members a few days prior to each meeting.

 Please RSVP to the workgroup chair.